bowtoes/brrtools/readme.md

 # BRRTOOLS
-A custom ~C99~ C11 library with the goal to have a single place for multiple cross-platform, miscellaneous utilities that are generally useful (to me anyways).
+A personal ~C99~ C11 library with the goal to have a single place for multiple cross-platform, miscellaneous utilities that are generally useful (to me anyways).